Resources about the tobacco problem in Colorado, including tobacco use, cessation, and prevention.

 - U.S.Centers for Disease Control and Prevention:

-- 2016 Surgeon General's Report: E-Cigarette Use among Youth and Young Adults.
+- 2016 Surgeon General’s Report and Executive Summary: E-Cigarette Use among Youth and Young Adults.

 - CDC tobacco page.

 - CDC Best Practices for Comprehensive Tobacco Control Programs — 2014: An evidence-based guide to help states plan and establish effective tobacco control programs to prevent and reduce tobacco use.

 - Ending the Tobacco Problem: A Blueprint for the Nation.

 - Campaign for Tobacco-Free Kids: A leading force in the fight to reduce tobacco use and its deadly toll.

 - The Community Guide: What Works in Public Health to Control Tobacco Use

 Online training opportunities